adamraine/lighthouse-plugin-soft-navigation/readme.md

 ## Usage

-This plugin can be enabled for Lighthouse timespan mode which can be started in a [user flow](https://github.com/GoogleChrome/lighthouse/blob/main/docs/user-flows.md).
+Include this plugin in your Lighthouse config so Lighthouse [timespan](https://github.com/GoogleChrome/lighthouse/blob/main/docs/user-flows.md#timespan) mode can audit interactions that trigger a soft navigation.

 ```js
 import fs from 'fs';